JuliaDirawi/SustainDC-MARL-Reward-Shaping/README.md

 ## Results

-All 9 experiments (3 algorithms × 3 reward conditions) were trained for 25 million
-timesteps on the California (ca-discrete) environment.
+All 9 experiments (3 algorithms x 3 reward conditions) were trained for 25 million timesteps on the California (ca-discrete) environment.
 All runs showed learning progress over training.

 Full results including CO₂ footprint, energy consumption, task queue, dropped tasks, and water usage are reported in the paper.
 Training curves for all 9 experiments are available via TensorBoard in the `results/` directory.

 Note: Evaluation reward values are not directly comparable across reward variants since different penalty scales produce different reward magnitudes by design.

+## Repository Structure

 ```
 SustainDC-MARL-Reward-Shaping/